Category: Family Law

 1. Adultery: If one spouse engages in extramarital affairs, the other spouse may seek divorce based on adultery.

-2. Unreasonable Behavior: Divorce can be sought if one spouse’s behavior makes it intolerable for the other spouse to continue the marriage.
+2. Unreasonable Behavior: Divorce can be sought if one spouse’s behavior makes it intolerable for the other spouse to continue the Thailand marriage.

 3. Desertion: If one spouse abandons the other without consent and without reasonable cause, the abandoned spouse can seek divorce.